oroinc/documentation/commerce/admin_guide/landing_commerce/inventory/inventory/website_options.rst

    +-------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
    | Low Inventory Threshold | The minimum stock level defined for the product.
 Reaching the defined level will trigger a warning message to the buyer in the storefront.                                                                                                                                                 |
    +-------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

+**Upcoming Products**

+**Hide Labels Past Availability Date** - When enabled, the label for the upcoming products will be removed automatically once the availability date has passed.
+If the option is disabled, the label will remain displayed as long as the product is marked as upcoming regardless of its availability date.

 3. To customize any of these options: